healthyred/mapstu/README.md

 Changed People's republic of china to china to keep consistent with all the data sets

 Changed Georia to Georgia(Country) so that it does not get confused with state when merging datasets during the creation of the clean sets

+Guam was actually printed several times in the 2010-2011, 2012-13, 2013-14 datasets, and I manually deleted those duplicate entries